Tub Garden

 - Ceratophyllum x 1 (no need for a pot which can be useful with limited space but dies away in winter leaving the pond bare)

-- Callitriche x 2 (in leaf all year, miniature and slow-growing so good for very small containers)
+- Callitriche x 1 (in leaf all year, miniature and slower-growing so good for very small containers, but best in an established pond)

 - Lemna trisulca x 1 (best for locations in deep shade, very slow-growing and no need for a pot which can be useful with limited space)

-Marginal Plants (The number of marginal plants is mostly personal preference but we would suggest choosing 2 - 4 of the following options).
+Marginal Plants (The number of marginal plants is mostly personal preference but we would suggest choosing 2 - 4 of the following options.
+Listed A - Z).

-- Anagallis tenella x 2 (dainty evergreen foliage and pink flowers in summer, native, but only suitable for very shallow water)
+- Anagallis tenella x 2 (dainty semi-evergreen foliage and pink flowers in summer, native, but only suitable for very shallow water)

 - Cyperus involucratus x 1 (gives height and an exotic look)